wiroxa/.github/profile/README.md

 ---

-# 🧑‍💻 Work With Webexa
+# 🧑‍💻 Work With Wiroxa

-At Webexa we believe in **building real tools and learning through execution.**
+At Wiroxa we believe in **building real tools and learning through execution.**

-Developers who collaborate with Webexa get the opportunity to:
+Developers who collaborate with Wiroxa get the opportunity to:

 • Work on real AI-powered tools
 • Gain practical development experience
 • Build a strong portfolio and GitHub profile
 • Collaborate with an ambitious developer team
 • Work on **paid projects** based on performance
-• Receive **verified contribution / internship certificates from Webexa (MSME Registered)**
+• Receive **verified contribution / internship certificates from Wiroxa (MSME Registered)**

 We are building a community of developers who want to **build meaningful technology.**